 Okay, let's get to it: what you really want to know is how to get deodorant stains out of your shirts, whether they're black, white, or some other color.
 Here are 13 ways to remove deodorant stains from shirts, many of which use household products you may already have (or are affordable to purchase).

 It may sound unorthodox but using nylon stockings to get deodorant stains out of dark or black shirts actually works.
 Simply take a clean nylon stocking and rub it on the stained area of the shirt.
 (You can even use a dry towel or clean socks to achieve the same result).
 Once you are done, hand wash or machine wash your clothing, as directed.

-Vinegar is another great tool to use when considering how to remove deodorant stains from black shirts.
+Vinegar is another great tool to use when considering how to remove deodorant stains from shirts.
 White vinegar works best when paired with a piece of lint-free cloth.
 Soak a small portion of the cloth in white vinegar; then vigorously wipe the marked areas with the wet cloth until the marks disappear.
 If the stains are particularly heavy, you may need to repeat the process.

 When it dries, the marks will be gone and there will be no lingering smell of vinegar.
-This means that you’ll be able to wear your black shirt as soon as it’s dry.
+This means that you’ll be able to wear your shirt as soon as it’s dry.

 Baking soda is effervescent when mixed into water, making it a good tool to remove white deodorant stains from shirts.
 The effervescent reaction allows it to remove dirt deposits from fabric.
 It also soaks up tough-to-remove residue from clothing, thanks to its absorbent nature.

 Simply mix baking soda into a quarter cup of water and rub the paste onto the deodorant stains.
 Let it sit for a minimum of 30 minutes and then loosen the mixture off the fabric, using an old (yet clean) toothbrush.
 Wash as usual.